John Sleyne: Fugitive during penal times

 Despite being under threat of imprisonment and deportation, Sleyne travelled widely throughout Cork and Munster exercising episcopal duties.
 On 7 July 1697, he is reported as conducting confirmations in the parish of the Blessed Virgin Mary in Limerick.
-It is also reported that Sleyne conducted ordinations at Cork, Carrigtwohill and Blarney between 1694 to 1701.
+It is also reported that Sleyne conducted ordinations at Cork, Carrigtwohill and Blarney between 1694 and 1701.

 Imprisonment in Cork Gaol

 A presentment from the grand jury of the City and County of Cork, dated April 1698, found that "P. Murrough, titular Vicar-General and John Slyne (sic), titular Bishop of Corke, remain[ed] still in this kingdom, exercising ecclesiastical jurisdiction, contrary to" the Banishment Act.
 As a result, in a letter he wrote to Cardinal Toussaint de Forbin-Janson "God at last permitted that I should he taken prisoner in my episcopal city".
 Sleyne was imprisoned, pending immediate deportation, in Cork Gaol.
 (Cork Gaol was at that time located at South Gate Bridge entrance to the city of Cork.
-The facility at the South Gate bridge subsequently became the debtors prison in 1712, with North Gate bridge becoming the location of Cork Gaol thereafter).
+The facility at the South Gate bridge subsequently became the debtors' prison in 1712, with North Gate bridge becoming the location of Cork Gaol thereafter).
 Sleyne was to be kept "in such rigorous confinement that he was not permitted to converse with any one".

 Surprisingly, Sleyne was still in Cork gaol nearly three years later without being deported and "some Catholics found means to penetrate into his prison, and he exerted his sacred ministry as best he could".
 It was said "that he was celebrating mass and worse still ordaining priests in gaol".
 Domhnall O'Colmain in Parliament Na mBan recounts that he was attended by a Cailín aimsire (maidservant), Máire Inghean Bháitéir Laighleis, who "bound herself by an oath to remain a black-veiled nun for as long as she lived" and to act as Sleyne's servant until "God deigned to send him from her to Portugal".
 The poet Eoghan O'Caoimh stated that he received Ola na Cásca from Sleyne "gacha bliadhain an feadh do bhí sé a ngéibhinn a gCorcaigh".
 This lack of security was symptomatic of what John Whatey complained in 1703, that prisoners such as Sleyne could "by interest of their gaolers ... easily obtain leave to teach as school masters and have their daily Mass, and thereby all desired opportunity of ordaining others".